 As you can see, there are some arpeggios that outline the direct chord that Pat’s soloing over, while others are subs that come from the related key center.

 Also, you’ll see a number of chromatic passing notes, such as the Ab, Eb, and Db notes in the second bar of the line.

 Though it’s not always the case, often Pat Martino will play skips (arpeggios) up, followed by steps (scales or chromatic notes) down.

-This helps balance the line, and keeps the listen guessing as to what’s coming next in the line.
+This helps balance the line and keeps the listener guessing as to what’s coming next in the line.

 Dominant Lick 1 – G7